On Minimal generating sets of splitting field, Cluster towers and Multiple transitivity of Galois groups: Minimal Generating Sets of the Splitting Field of a Polynomial

 Conversely, assume for some $A\subsetneq B$, $K(A)=K_f$.
 Since $A\subsetneq B$, we have that $A\subset B\backslash\{\beta_i\}$ for some $i$.
 Since $K(A)=K_f$.
 Thus $K(B\backslash\{\beta_i\})=K_f$.
 Hence $\beta_i\in K(B\backslash\{\beta_i\})$ which is a contradiction.\end{proof}

-\begin{proposition} Let $C\subset R$ be a generating set of the splitting field of polynomial $f$ i.e. $K(C)=K_f$.
-Then there exists $B\subset C$ such that $B$ is a minimal generating set of the splitting field of $f$. \end{proposition}
+\begin{remark} In Linear Algbera, we have that every spanning set contains a basis.
+We have a similar property holding true for minimal generating sets which is as follows. \end{remark} \begin{proposition} Let $C\subset R$ be a generating set of the splitting field of polynomial $f$ i.e. $K(C)=K_f$.
+Then there exists $B\subset C$ such that $B$ is a minimal generating set of the splitting field of $f$.